cscart/docs/developer_guide/addons/marketplace/addon_upgrade.rst

 	:align: center
 	:alt: The list of packages includes add-on distribution and upgrade packages.

 A manually-uploaded upgrade package has the *Active* status by default, i.e. it is available to customers.
-Upgrades :doc:`uploaded via Git <git_delivery>` have the *Disabled* status by default, i.e. they are not available to customers.
+Upgrades built with the Marketplace have the *Disabled* status by default, i.e. they are not available to customers.

 Customers who :doc:`downloaded an add-on from the Marketplace <../../../user_guide/addons/marketplace_addons>`, installed it, and specified the marketplace license number, will see the active upgrades in the Upgrade Center.